NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 There is one index type for the data in Elasticsearch, but each `database` may have multiple of these data indices.

-Within each of index, one document is created per version of the record.
+Across these indices, one document is present per version of the record.
 Each document contains the data at one version of the record as well as a field defining the range of versions the data is valid between (e.g. 3 <= versions < 15).
 The version must be a UNIX epoch timestamp in milliseconds.